Leadership Skills: Definitions and ExamplesSeptember 22, 2020

 Being a dependable leader means that people can trust and rely on you.
 A dependable person follows through on plans and keeps promises.
 The strong relationships built by a dependable leader create a resilient team that is able to work through difficulties that may arise.

 6. Ability to teach and mentor

-One of the skills that differentiates leadership from many other competencies is the ability to teach and mentor.
-Effectively teaching colleagues or direct reports how to grow in their careers helps organizations scale.
+One skill that differentiates leadership from many other competencies is the ability to teach and mentor.
+Effectively teaching colleagues or direct reports to grow in their careers helps organizations scale.
 Often, this skill requires that leaders think less about themselves and more about how to make their team as a whole successful.

 How to improve your leadership skills

 You can practice good leadership skills in any role, at any level.
 For example, showing up on time to meetings and turning in work on schedule shows dependability.
 Offering support and coaching to less experienced colleagues is also an example of leadership.
 If it seems like a good fit for you, you might consider seeking out leadership roles to develop and practice your leadership skills.

 Here are some examples of additional ways you can develop your leadership skills: